U-boat-successes against aircraft

 |U-546||17 Apr 1944||Aircraft attack, aircraft shot down: |

-04.53 hrs, North of Finisterre, off Bay of Biscay: the inbound U-546 was attacked by a Leigh Light equipped Liberator.
-Six depth charges were dropped, two to starboard and four to port of U-546, causing only minor damage before the boat dived to escape further attacks from aircraft.
-The aicraft was shot down, crashing into the sea 500 meters from U-546.
-All 9 crew died.
+04.53 hrs, North of Finisterre, off the Bay of Biscay, inbound: after approaching using the Leigh Light, the Liberator dropped six depth charges, two to starboard and four to port of U-546 (which caused only minor damage) before the boat dived.
+The aircraft crashed into the sea 500m (547 yds) from U-546.
+All nine aircrew died.

 22.07 hrs, ENE of Port Said, Egypt: After firing at the aircraft (misidentified as a Sunderland) with the 20mm flak guns as it approached, the Germans observed hits on the aircraft, which passed over the boat without dropping bombs.
-U-561 then dived, but was again attacked on surfacing at 23.15 hours.
+U-561 then dived, but was again attacked on surfacing at 23.15 hrs.
 Again scoring further hits with the flak guns, the Germans watched as the aircraft caught fire, jettisoned its bomb load and crashed into the sea.
-The crew of 7 all died.
+All seven aircrew died.

 British Whitley Mk.V BD220 (10 OTU RAF/G, pilot Sgt A.J.
 Benson)

 The commander and 17 crewmen were picked up by U-185, which transferred them to the German destroyer Z-24 two hours later and then continued her patrol.
-The Canadian Hampden aircraft X2961 (415 Sqdn RCAF/S, pilot S/L J.G.
-Stronach) arrived in the area around the time of the air attack, but was shot down by a German Ju88C fighter (15./KG 40, Hptm Hans Morr) with the loss of all four crewmen.
+Canadian Hampden bomber X2961 (415 Sqdn RCAF/S, pilot S/L J.G.
+Stronach) arrived in the area around the time of the air attack and was shot down by a German Ju88C fighter (15./KG 40, Hptm Hans Morr) with the loss of all four aircrew.

 |U-565||1 Nov 1942||Aircraft attack, aircraft shot down:|

-12.50 hrs, south of the Balearic Isles: British Hudson Mk.III V9169 (RAF Sqdn 233, pilot F/S S. Woodward) dropped four depth charges on the diving boat which detonated near the bows and forced U-565 back to the surface with severe damage.
+12.50 hrs, Mediterranean, south of the Balearic Isles: British Hudson Mk.III V9169 (233 Sqn RAF, pilot F/S S. Woodward) dropped four depth charges on the diving boat which detonated near the bows and forced U-565 back to the surface with severe damage.
 The AA gunners immediately scored hits on the tail of the aircraft, causing an A/S bomb to fall wide.
-The heavily damaged Hudson then left the area after recieving more hits during its third attack run.
+The heavily damaged Hudson then left the area after receiving more hits during a third attack run.

 |U-566||7 Aug 1943||Aircraft attack, aircraft shot down:|